Originally published on February 21, 2017 (minor revisions to images)

 Maybe yes.
 Maybe not the same hand but I’m starting to look at using hands in different forms, and different ways the hand could be presented.
 Looking at that is more interesting for me now, after using the same one for a few years.

-After learning at KVLR’s workshops, would you say he is an influence on your work?
+After learning at KVLR’s workshop, would you say he is an influence on your work?
 Do you have any other artistic influences?

-Yeah definitely Kev was a big influence for sure.
+Yeah definetely Kev was a big influence for sure.
 I try to draw influence from different things.
-There’s definitely street artists like Conor Harrington, Shepard Fairey, Banksy, all the bigs guys that were in books and magazines when I was learning, they’re obviously massive influences, but I take influences from architecture, philosophy, music, fine art, painting; I think it’s important to have a broad range of inspirations to feed into something; if you are striving to have your own uniqueness, and to develop that, which I do think is important if you want to follow a career in art.
+There’s definetely street artists like Conor Harrington, Shephard Fairey, Banksy, all the big guys that were in books and magazines when I was learning, they’re obviously massive influences, but I take influences from architecture, philosophy, music, fine art, painting; I think it’s important to have a broad range of inspirations to feed into something; if you are striving to have your own uniqueness, and to develop that, which I do think is important if you want to follow a career in art.

-Is there a word, or few words you would use to sum up your style?
+Is there a word, or a few words you would use to sum up your style?

 I don’t think there are a few words; I combine photo-realism with abstraction and deconstruction.
 I’m just trying to put across people and places being interlinked, abstraction and chaos, and being a reflection of urban living with so many things happening in the same place all at once.